ARM-software/abi-aa/aapcs64/aapcs64.rst

     can (at its option) restore from any other part of B as well.
     In particular, the subroutine can restore slices in groups of 16 regardless of whether NS is a multiple of 16.

+* The only memory modified by the subroutine (if any) is stack memory below the incoming SP.

 Pseudo-code examples
 ====================